green-code-initiative/ecoCode-common/doc/INSTALL.md

    - if token created : `mvn org.sonarsource.scanner.maven:sonar-maven-plugin:3.9.1.2184:sonar -Dsonar.login=MY_TOKEN -X`
    - if login and password : `mvn org.sonarsource.scanner.maven:sonar-maven-plugin:3.9.1.2184:sonar -Dsonar.login=MY_LOGIN -Dsonar.password=MY_PASSWORD -X`
 5. logs will appear in console (debug logs will appear if `-X` option is given like above)

+## HOWTO Depreciate an existing rule

+If you want to deprecate an existing rule, you have to follow 2 steps as described below.

+### STEP 1 : deprecate rule

+This step is done on next release of plugin (example : version N).

+1. Upgrade the rule implementation to add deprecation information : in plugin repository containing the rule implementation, add a new `@DeprecatedRule` annotation on the rule class
+2. Upgrade rules documentation
+   1. in plugin repository containing the rule implementation, in `RULES.md` file, move rule line from standard rules array to deprecated rules array
+   2. in `ecoCode-rules-specification` repository, add deprecation to current rule

+Thus in next release of plugin, the rule will be still present but displayed as deprecated in SonarQube UI.

+### STEP 2 : remove rule

+This step is done on release N+2.

+1. Clean implementation code of the rule :
+   1. in plugin repository containing the rule implementation
+      1. delete rule class, clean all references to the rule
+      2. delete unit test classes
+   2. in plugin real test project repository, clean rule test classes
+2. Upgrade rules documentation : in plugin repository containing the rule implementation, in `RULES.md` file, mark the rule as deleted

 ## HOWTO manage license inside code